 Long forms Contracted forms I will not win the match.
-I'll not win the match. i will not will the match.
+I' II not win the match.
+I will not will the match.
 I won't win the match.
 You will not win the match.
 You'll not win the match.
 You won't win the match.
-Ha will mak win the match He'll not win the match.
 He will not win the match.
+He'll not win the match.
 He won't win the match.